Hit enter after type your search item

 By single declaration with one value:

-For each direction in single declaration:
+For each direction in a single declaration:

 For each direction separately: